 Tip #2: Update your to-do list only when an item has been ticked off

 If you keep adding to your list without completing anything on it, you’ll only overload yourself.
 The point of task management is to ensure your workload is manageable so that you can actually achieve the things you set out to do.

 Tip #3: Breakdown tasks as much as possible

-Breaking down bigger tasks to smaller tasks gives them a higher chance of being completed.
-When a task is too complex, or has more than one too many steps involved, it can seem overwhelming and impossible.
+Breaking down bigger tasks into smaller tasks gives them a higher chance of being completed.
+When a task is too complex or has more than one too many steps involved, it can seem overwhelming and impossible.
 Setting out smaller tasks makes them more achievable.

 Tip #4: Do the most undesirable task first

 If you’re not tied to any time restrictions, it’s always best to get the worst task out of the way.
 Known as ‘eating the frog’, this method stops you from procrastinating as you’ll have accomplished the most challenging and undesirable task first, keeping your productivity going to complete the other things on your list.